Minnesota Asian Pacific American Bar Association

 Board members involved in the evaluation of the candidate’s request for

-The MNAPBA Judicial Selection Committee co-chairs will coordinate with the candidate to arrange for an interview by phone or in person, by at least two MNAPABA Judicial Selection Committee members.
-The MNAPABA Judicial Selection Committee will make a recommendation of endorsement to the Board.
+The President or the President's designee will coordinate with the candidate to arrange for an interview by phone or in person, by at least two Board members.

 The Board will vote by majority rule as to whether endorse, decline to endorse, or request additional information for the endorsement.
 The President will communicate any requests by the MNAPABA Judicial Selection Committee or Board for additional information.

 Upon approval by the Board, the President or the President’s designee will draft a letter of support for the candidate.
 The letter of endorsement will be mailed directly to the designated address listed in the application material.
 A copy of the letter of endorsement will also be provided to the candidate via email or mail to the candidate’s home address.

 If the Board declines endorsement of a candidate, the President will inform the candidate of that fact.